jsdf/browserify-incremental/README.md

 Incremental rebuild for browserify

-Update any source file and re-bundle, and it will build super fast, as only changed files will be parsed.
+Update any source file and re-bundle, and only changed files will be parsed, so it will build super fast (even with big dependencies like React!).

 # example

-Use `browserifyinc` with all the same arguments as `browserify` except that `-o` is mandatory, and `--cachefile` specifies the file to use for caching deps:
+Use `browserifyinc` with all the same arguments as `browserify` except that `-o` is mandatory, and the added `--cachefile` argument specifies where to put the cache file:

 ```
+$ browserifyinc -r react -o output/bundle.js  -v
+556200 bytes written to output/bundle.js (1.38 seconds)
-$ browserifyinc test-module/ -o output/bundle.js
+$ browserifyinc -r react -o output/bundle.js  -v
+556200 bytes written to output/bundle.js (0.13 seconds)
 ```

-If you don't specify `--cachefile`, a `browserify-cache.json` file will be created in the current working directory.

-Now if you change some files and rebuild, only the changed files will be parsed and the rest will reuse the previous build's cache.
+Now if you change some files and rebuild, only the changed files will be parsed and the rest will reuse the previous build's cached output.

 You can use `-v` to get more verbose output to show which files have changed and how long the bundling took (in seconds):